 Things to consider when your pet has an upset stomach:

 Does your pet have food allergies or food sensitivities, or has their diet changed recently?

 For pets with sensitive stomachs, a change in diet can cause GI upset.
 Usually, any upset should resolve itself within a few days.
-If you think your pet has a food sensitivity or allergy, try feeding them a novel protein, like Quail.
+If you think your pet has a food sensitivity or allergy, try feeding them a novel protein.

 Is your pet stressed?